B. 1589 (probably) in France

-Before sailing to Quebec, Abraham married Marguerite Langlois in France.
+Before sailing to New France, Abraham married Marguerite Langlois in France.
 The timing of his wedding may have been tied to the idea the settlement needed married men.
 The Martins are believed to have arrived with another couple, her sister Françoise who was married to Pierre Desportes.
 On October 21, 1621, Abraham and his wife saw the birth of their first child, a son they named Eustache.
 He would be considered the first European male born in what is now Canada.
 Between 1624 and 1648, Abraham and Marguerite had eight more children.

 Abraham made his living as a river pilot, fishing around the Gulf of St. Lawrence.
 He also owned land in what would become Quebec City, amounting to 32 acres.
 It is said that Abraham led his animals down a path to the water and this area became known as Côte d'Abraham, or the Coast of Abraham.
 The area gained greater fame in 1759 as the site of a battle that decided the fate of Quebec when it fell into the hands of the British: The Battle of the Plains of Abraham.

 During Abraham's life, the British forced another takeover of Quebec when in 1629, Englishman David Kirke sailed in and ordered the settlers to give up control of their land.
 Almost everyone went back to France, and Abraham and Marguerite were among them.
 By 1635, the family was back living in the colony after the French had returned to power.